nens/threedi-modelchecker/README.rst

 	:target: https://github.com/nens/threedi-modelchecker/actions/workflows/test.yml

-Threedi-modelchecker is a tool to verify the correctness of a 3Di model.
+Threedi-modelchecker is a tool to verify the correctness of a 3Di schematisation.
-The goal is to provide a tool for model builders to quickly check if his/her model is correct and can run a 3Di simulation.
-It provides detailed information about any potential errors in the model.
+The goal is to provide a tool for builders to quickly check if his/her schematisation is correct and can be converted to a 3Di-Model to run a 3Di simulation.
+It provides detailed information about any potential errors in the schematisation.

 Threedi-modelchecks works with both spatialite and postgis databases.
 However, the database should always have the latest 3Di migration: https://docs.3di.lizard.net/en/stable/d_before_you_begin.html#database-overview

+Note:

+In 2021 we changed the naming within the three-di realm.
+To better understand what users meant with 'model' we made a clear distinction between a schematisation and a model.
+A schematisation is build interactively by the user and this schematisation will be converted to a 3Di-Model which can be used in simulations.
+This repo is still called the threedi-modelchecker which might lead to confusion.

 Installation::